- Date and Time

 - 14th June 2022, 18:00 - 19:00

-This public lecture will be delivered by Frank Arsenyadis, Research Dietitian at the Leicester Diabetes Centre – University of Leicester, on Tuesday 14th June at 6:00pm.
-The talk will discuss the use of Omega-3s for the management or prevention of cardiometabolic disease.
+This public lecture was delivered by Frank Arsenyadis, Research Dietitian at the Leicester Diabetes Centre – University of Leicester, in June 2022.
+The talk discussed the use of Omega-3s for the management or prevention of cardiometabolic disease.

 Cardiometabolic disease is a term used to describe largely preventable lifestyle-related conditions like type 2 diabetes, cardiovascular disease and non-alcoholic fatty liver.